rkillickdev/rewind/README.md

 ### **ERA / GENRE/ CATEGORY**

-Multiple instances of Era / Genre/ Category can belong to multiple profiles.
+One instance of Era / Genre/ Category can belong to multiple profiles.
 This data will then be used to tailor content presented to site users and make suggestions for other profiles to follow.

 The Era / Genre / Category models are linked to the Snapshot model via a foreign key field.
 For example, a single instance of Era,Genre or Category can belong to many different instances of Snapshot.